hatlabs/halpi/content/en/docs/software/_index.md

 - OpenCPN: [OpenCPN Documentation](https://opencpn.org/)

 Hat Labs provides some additional documentation relevant to common use cases of HALPI computers.

+## Software Updates

+In normal conditions, incremental updates with Raspberry Pi OS and OpenPlotter are provided through the package manager and OpenPlotter facilities.
+However, if you need to reinstall the system, you can download OpenPlotter-HALPI images from the [OpenPlotter-HALPI releases page](https://github.com/hatlabs/openplotter-halpi/releases).

+Reinstalling the system will erase all data on the computer, so make sure to back up any important data before proceeding.

+To install the image, you need to remove the SSD drive from the HALPI computer and connect it to another computer with an M.2 USB adapter.
+These adapters are available from various online retailers.
+The image can then be written to the SSD drive using [Raspberry Pi Imager](https://www.raspberrypi.org/software/).
+Once done, unplug the USB cable, remove the drive from the adapter and reinsert it to the HALPI computer.

 ## Data Logging and Visualization with InfluxDB and Grafana